sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Failure.** Each adventurer that failed discretely consumes 2 Supply while watching those around them for signs of treachery.
 If they cannot consume 2 Supply they suffer a level of strife.

-**Success.** The adventurers manage to maintain their control and resist the Fellspireís savage hunger.
+**Success.** The adventurers manage to maintain their control and resist the Fellspire√≠s savage hunger.

-**Critical Success.** Fighting off the encroaching mistrust renews the adventurerís bonds and their confidence in each other.
+**Critical Success.** Fighting off the encroaching mistrust renews the adventurer√≠s bonds and their confidence in each other.
 Each adventurer gains an expertise dice on the next action they take to help their comrades.

 ### Magic Items